evalapplydotorg/tblm-private/content/posts/2015-07-10-jeena-by-madiha-khan.md

 category: fiction
 issue: 14
 summary: The thing about language is that it never truly abandons us.
-This most faithful of canines keep vigil for the troubled narrator of Madiha Khan's story, howling her pain, her estrangement in a strange land, her growing dissociation from reality, her love for her mother, and her personal quest for jeena....
+This most faithful of canines lends voice for the troubled narrator of Madiha Khan's story, howling her pain, her estrangement in a strange land, her growing dissociation from reality, her love for her mother, and her personal quest for jeena....